Youngstown, Ohio: Modern developments

 Downtown Youngstown has seen modest levels of new construction.
-In the 2000s, additions included the Nathaniel R. Jones Federal Building and U.S. Courthouse in 2002 (which features an award-winning design by the architectural firm, Robert A. M. Stern Architects), the Mahoning County Childrens Services center and George Voinovich Government Center in 2004, and both the Covelli Centre and Ohio Seventh District Court of Appeals in 2006.
+In the 2000s, additions included the Nathaniel R. Jones Federal Building and U.S. Courthouse in 2002, named for Youngstown native Nathaniel R. Jones and designed by Robert A. M. Stern Architects, the Mahoning County Children's Services Center and George Voinovich Government Center in 2004, and both the Covelli Centre and Ohio Seventh District Court of Appeals in 2006.
+The Covelli Centre was funded primarily through a $26 million federal grant secured in 2000 by then-Congressman James Traficant and is located on the site of a former steel mill downtown.
+The arena's main tenants are the Youngstown Phantoms junior hockey team.

 In 2004, construction began on a 60-home upscale development called Arlington Heights, and a grant from the United States Department of Housing and Urban Development allowed for the demolition of Westlake Terrace, a sprawling and dilapidated public housing project.
 Today, the site features a blend of senior housing, rental townhouses and for-sale single-family homes.
-Low real-estate prices and the efforts of the Youngstown Central Area Improvement Corporation (CIC) have contributed to the purchase of several long-abandoned downtown buildings (many by out-of-town investors) and their restoration and conversion into specialty shops, restaurants, and eventually condominiums.
-In addition, a nonprofit organization called Wick Neighbors is planning a $250 million New Urbanist revitalization of Smoky Hollow, a former ethnic neighborhood that borders the downtown and university campus.
-The neighborhood will eventually comprise about 400 residential units, university student housing, retail space, and a central park.
-Construction for the project began in 2006.
+Low real-estate prices and the efforts of the Youngstown Central Area Improvement Corporation have contributed to the purchase of several long-abandoned downtown buildings (many by outside investors) and their restoration and conversion into specialty shops, restaurants, and eventually condominiums.
+In addition, a $250 million New Urbanist revitalization of the Smoky Hollow neighborhood developed about 400 new residential units, university student housing, retail space, and a park.

 In 2005, Federal Street, a major downtown thoroughfare that was closed off to create a pedestrian-oriented plaza, reopened to traffic.
 The downtown area has seen the razing of structurally unsound buildings and the expansion or restoration of others.
 New construction has dovetailed with efforts to cultivate business growth.
-One of the area's more successful business ventures in recent years has been the Youngstown Business Incubator.
-This nonprofit organization, based in a former downtown department store building, fosters the growth of fledgling technology-based companies.
-The incubator, which boasts more than a dozen business tenants, recently completed construction on the Taft Technology Center, where some of its largest tenants will locate their offices.
+One of the area's more successful business ventures in recent years has been the Youngstown Business Incubator, which fosters the growth of fledgling technology-based companies.

 In line with these efforts to change the community's image, the city government, in partnership with Youngstown State University, has organized an ambitious urban renewal plan known as Youngstown 2010.
 The stated goals of Youngstown 2010 include the creation of a "cleaner, greener, and better planned and organized Youngstown".
 In January 2005, the organization unveiled a master plan prepared by Urban Strategies Inc. of Toronto, which had taken shape during an extensive process of public consultation and meetings that gathered input from citizens.
 The plan, which included platforms such as the acceptance of a reduced population and an improved image and quality of life, received national attention and is consistent with efforts in other metropolitan areas to address the phenomenon of urban depopulation.
 Youngstown 2010 received an award for public outreach from the American Planning Association in 2007.